RSU and Stock Option Tax Calculator

 |---|---|---|---|

 Federal ordinary income tax is incremental.
-The estimate calculates tax on other taxable income plus equity ordinary income and short-term gain, then subtracts tax on other taxable income alone.
+The calculation compares tax on other taxable income plus equity ordinary income and short-term gain with tax on other taxable income alone.
 Long-term capital gain is stacked above ordinary taxable income and allocated through the 0%, 15%, and 20% long-term capital-gain bands for the selected filing status.

 | Filing status | 0% band through | 15% band through | Gain above 15% band |